Spotchi/site/_posts/2019-10-28-Godel-incompleteness.md

-From the end of the 19th century to the middle of the 20th century, many mathematicians worked on formalizing Set Theory, from its inception by Georg Cantor to later work by various mathematicians including Gottlob Frege, Bertrand Russell as well as Ernst Zermelo and Abraham Fraenkel who gave their name to ZF(C) (Zermelo-Frankel set theory)which is still in use today.[2]
+From the end of the 19th century to the middle of the 20th century, many mathematicians worked on formalizing Set Theory, from its inception by Georg Cantor to later work by various mathematicians including Gottlob Frege, Bertrand Russell as well as Ernst Zermelo and Abraham Fraenkel who gave their name to ZF(C) (Zermelo-Frankel set theory)which is still in use today.

-When in the year 1900 the mathematician David Hilbert published a list of 23 problems [HP], the notion was that with a suitable formal system, all of the statements in mathematics could either be proved right or wrong.
+When in the year 1900 the mathematician David Hilbert published a list of 23 problems {% cite hilp --file godel_incompleteness %} , the notion was that with a suitable formal system, all of the statements in mathematics could either be proved right or wrong.
 There is no ignorabimus, we can always find out whether a formal sentence is true or false.
 This is what we call Completeness.
 Hilbert's 10th problem in fact asks for